VMware Backup Schedule | Automated Snapshot & File Backup

-The importance of VMware backup needs no further elaboration these days, especially when you have a lot of virtual machines with critical data to manage.
-But if you have tried backing them up manually, you'll see how time-consuming and laborious it is, not to mention the hassle of remembering regular backups and avoiding operational errors.
+The importance of VMware backup needs no further elaboration, especially when you have a lot of virtual machines with critical data.
+But if you have tried backing them up manually, you'll see how laborious it is, not to mention the hassle of repeated setup and the risk of operational errors.
 In this case, a VMware backup schedule will be a big help.

-The primary goal of a backup schedule is to establish a time frame for automatic backup of all critical systems and data to reduce administrative costs, and facilitate operations such as:
+The primary goal of a backup schedule is to establish a frame to take VMware snapshot or file backup automatically, which helps to reduce administrative costs, and facilitate operations such as: